Maui is consistently ranked one of the top places in the world for honeymoons and destination weddings.

 Start off your day with a stop for java at The Coffee Store in Napili.
 This buzzy café roasts small, artisan batches of Hawaiian beans to create the perfect cup.
 With an extensive array of baked goods—from lemon bars to coconut biscotti—and a chic, hang-ten vibe, this little gem sates as much as it invigorates.

-Sunbathers and snorkelers frequently flock to the world-famous Ka’anapali Beach—a three-mile stretch of pristine sand and crystal waters that are regularly voted “America’s Best Beach.”
-Join the legions by throwing down a towel in the center of it all, or skirt the crowds and head to the cove just north of Pu’u Keka’a.
+Sunbathers and snorkelers frequently flock to the world-famous Kaʻanapali Beach—a three-mile stretch of pristine sand and crystal waters that are regularly voted “America’s Best Beach.”
+Join the legions by throwing down a towel in the center of it all, or skirt the crowds and head to the cove just north of Puʻu Kekaʻa.
 Here, you’ll have more space to relax—and quieter to enjoy the sounds of nature.
 Don’t forget to grab a snorkel mask: the marine life here is pure magic.
-Feeling you need better snorkeling?

 Once you’ve had your fill, knock souvenir shopping off your list by hitting up one of the many stores that comprise Whalers Village or grab some swag for yourself at places such as Cariloha Bamboo and Blue Ginger.
-Then, ascend to the top level for a brief tour of the plaza’s fascinating whaling museum, where 19th scrimshaw is on display next to one of the world’s largest whaling ship models.
+Then, ascend to the top level for a brief tour of the plaza’s fascinating Hawaii Wildlife Discovery Center (9 am to 3 pm daily), where 19th-century scrimshaw is on display next to one of the world’s largest whaling ship models.

 Get further into the groove of your tropical holiday by booking reservations at the Maui Nui Luau at Black Rock.
 The ancient songs and dances of the Pacific are brought to the stage as the sun sets on the horizon, and torches are lit as a cliff dive opens the vibrant celebration.

 Apres-luau festivities ought to start at the Hula Grill’s Barefoot Bar, where you can kick back under the starry sky with a lilikoi mojito, mango-rita, or a 29-degree blizzard draft beer.
-Take a moonlit stroll down the boardwalk to breathe in more of Maui’s beauty—or, if you’re with your crew, bounce into Mello’s Bar for some divey island debauchery.
+Take a moonlit stroll down the boardwalk to breathe in more of Maui’s beauty—or, if you’re with your crew, bounce into Monkeypod Kitchen for one of the best Mai Tais in Hawaii or a slice of strawberry pie.

 Day 2: Kihei